lm3nitro/Projects/ICMP_2.md

 ```
 ![Pasted image 20240325233711](https://github.com/lm3nitro/Projects/assets/55665256/f74024b1-c25b-4779-b500-6b5f929b5332)

 In this pcap we have 8330 packets.
-We will need to filter further get more information and see if there is nay abnormal activity.
+We will need to filter further in order get more information and see if there is nay abnormal activity.
 Below we see the host 192.168.10.5 is responding to a group of random source addresse.
 We can also see that the payload is larger than the normal ICMP traffic (64 bytes).

 ```
 tcpdump -nnr icmp_threat_actor.pcap "icmp[0]==0" and ! not src net 192.168.10.0/24 -c 10